eeboulanger/MediLabo/README.md

 The MediLabo Diabetes Type 2 Risk Evaluator App is built using a microservice architecture, which offers flexibility and scalability.
 Here’s a brief overview of the key components:

 - **Microservices:** The backend is composed of multiple Spring Boot microservices, each responsible for a specific part of the application:
-  - **Eureka-server:** Acts as a service registry, allowing microservices to discover each other.
+  - **Eureka-microservice:** Acts as a service registry, allowing microservices to discover each other.
   - **Gateway:** A Spring Cloud Gateway that handles routing of requests to the appropriate microservices and manages authorization using Spring Security.
-  - **Patientservice:** Manages patient data, using an H2 database for testing and a SQL database in production.
+  - **Patient microservice:** Manages patient data, using an H2 database for testing and a SQL database in production.
-  - **Medical-recordservice:** Manages medical records, using MongoDB for data storage.
+  - **Medical-record microservice:** Manages medical records, using MongoDB for data storage.
-  - **Risk-evaluator:** Analyzes patient data to evaluate their risk for Type 2 diabetes.
+  - **Risk-evaluator microservice:** Analyzes patient data to evaluate their risk for Type 2 diabetes.

 - **Frontend:** The user interface is built with Angular 18, providing a dynamic and responsive user interface.